davidwrede/chef-web-docs-1/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_file.rst

           end

    * - ``be_version``
-     - |windows| only.
+     - Microsoft Windows only.
 Use to test if a file is the specified version.
 For example:

        .. code-block:: ruby